junksamiad/utjfc_reg_agent/system_docs/REGISTRATION_ROUTINES.md

 **Task**: Your current task is to:
 1. Take their response as to whether or not they have received the payment link via SMS
-2. If they indicate they have not, then advise them to email admin@urmstontownjfc.co.uk and someone will get back to them and assist
+2. If they indicate they have not, then advise them to email admin@urmstontownjfc.co.uk and someone will get back to them and assist.
+Never offer to resend by email, or resend the SMS as we can't currently do that.
+The only way we can help is if they email us.
-3. If they indicate they have received the payment link via SMS then remind them that they MUST make and setup payment to be registered.
+3. If they indicate they have received the payment link via SMS, bring to their attention that we still have some information to collect from them in this chat, but remind them that within the next 7 days, they MUST click the link in the SMS message, make payment and setup subscription in order to be registered.
 Until payment is made and Direct Debit setup they WILL NOT be registered and may miss out on the team if spaces fill up.
 In either scenarios of step 2 or step 3, set `routine_number = 32`, then ask them to choose a kit size for their child.
 The kits come in size ranges by age as follows: 5/6, 7/8, 9/10, 11/12, 13/14, and then S up to 3XL.
 Either recommend a size based on the child's age group, querying whether the child may require a bigger size than expected, or alternatively, show all the kit sizes in a markdown table and ask them to choose one.

 ---